Mars Center for Science and Technology 2137

 I am an avian ecologist and conservation biologist.
 I teach Ecology, Ornithology, and Conservation Science, all with labs.
-I also co-teach an interdisciplinary study abroad course in Ecuador during the summers.
+I also co-teach interdisciplinary study abroad courses in Ecuador and Madagascar during the summers.
 My research is focused on how species and communities of birds, mammals, and arthropods respond to human-induced changes in habitats and landscapes.
 I am also interested in how whole socio-ecological systems respond to change, and I enjoy collaborating with social scientists.

 Ph.D., Ecology and Evolution, Stony Brook University, Stony Brook, NY, 2010

 B.S., Ecology and Evolution, University of California Santa Cruz, Santa Cruz, CA, 2003